 Deakin's Disability Resource Centre (DRC) promotes inclusion and access.
 It provides information and services for students and staff with a disability, health or mental health condition that affects their work, study or participation in university life.

-The DRC's services are for Deakin students and staff who have a disability, health or mental health condition that affects their work, study or participation in university life.
+Our services are for Deakin students who have a disability or health condition that affects their work, study or participation in university life.

 Register with the Disability Resource Centre

 When you become a Deakin student and complete your enrolment form you'll be asked to indicate whether you have a disability or medical condition.
 If you choose to answer 'yes', the DRC will send you an invitation to make contact and register for services.

 If you don't indicate at enrolment that you have a disability or medical condition you can still register with the DRC at any time after starting your studies.

 Please contact us for more information about disability services.